eye-wave/bit-flipper-vst/README.md

-# Bit flipper
+# Bit Flipper

-Very simple distortion plugin that does direct bit manipulation on audio samples, madewith [nih-plug](https://github.com/robbert-vdh/nih-plug) and [Vizia](https://github.com/vizia/vizia).
+A very simple distortion plugin that performs direct bit manipulation on audio samples, made with [nih-plug](https://github.com/robbert-vdh/nih-plug) and [Vizia](https://github.com/vizia/vizia).

 <p align="center"><img src="./assets/plugin-preview.webp"></p>

 ## Tested on:

-- Bitwig on Pop os 22.04 🐧
+- ⣴⠶⣦ Bitwig on Pop!\_OS 22.04 🐧
-- FL Studio on Windows 10 🪟
+- 🥕 FL Studio on Windows 10 🪟

 <hr>

 > [!NOTE]
-> I honestly thought it will sound more interesting 😭 but no.
+> I honestly thought it would sound more interesting 😭, but no.

-It operates in 4 modes.
+It operates in four modes:

-- **&** And
+- **&** AND
-- **!** Not (doesn't use the bit mask)
+- **!** NOT (doesn't use the bit mask)
-- **|** Or
+- **|** OR
-- **^** Xor
+- **^** XOR

 > [!WARNING]
-> Flipping the most significant bits can lead to very big DC offsets.
+> Flipping the most significant bits can lead to very large DC offsets.

-Can i be useful?
-I guess so? *Well maybe if you are remaking "On sight" by Kanye.*
+Can it be useful?
+I guess so? _Well, maybe if you're remaking "On Sight" by Kanye._
-Flipping first fraction bits can add subtle noise to the sound.
+Flipping the first fraction bits can add subtle noise to the sound.

 ### Download

-Open actions tab and click on the most recent one that hasn't failed.
-Then download one for your Operating system.
+Open the Actions tab and click on the most recent one that hasn't failed.
+Then, download the version for your operating system.

 > [!IMPORTANT]
-> You do need to have a github account to access those files.
+> You need a GitHub account to access these files.

 ### License

 GPL-3.0-or-later